Inflammatory Sleep

 Gut Bacteria and Insomnia: Which Microbes Affect Your Sleep (and Which Ones Help)

-Several gut bacteria species are linked to sleep quality through the metabolites they produce.
-Short-chain fatty acid-producing genera like Lachnoclostridium and Blautia correlate with better sleep efficiency in people with insomnia.
-These bacteria manufacture GABA (gamma-aminobutyric acid), butyrate, and serotonin precursors — three compounds that regulate sleep onset, deep sleep duration, and circadian clock gene
+Several gut bacteria and probiotic strains are linked to sleep quality through metabolites and gut-brain signaling pathways.
+Short-chain fatty acid-producing genera like Lachnoclostridium correlate with better sleep efficiency in older adults with insomnia, while Blautia correlates with faster cognitive reaction time.
+Gut microbes can influence GABA (gamma-aminobutyric acid), butyrate, and tryptophan-serotonin pathways — systems that

 Gut Bacteria and Insomnia: Which Microbes Affect Your Sleep (and Which Ones Help) Read Post »